 “Let no man despise thy youth; but be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity.
 Till I come, give attendance to reading, to exhortation, to doctrine” (1 Timothy 4:12-13).

-Paul is writing to a young Timothy, and he is instructing Timothy to be a good example, in conversation, etc. Paul admonishes Timothy to give attendance to reading and become well-read while he is young.
+Writing to a young Timothy, the Apostle Paul is instructing him to be a good example, in conversation, etc. Paul admonishes Timothy to give attendance to reading and become well read while he is young (which was probably in his 30s).

 Keep this connection between reading and our conversations in mind.
 Notice Luke 6:45, “A good man out of the good treasure of his heart bringeth forth that which is good; and an evil man out of the evil treasure of his heart bringeth forth that which is evil: for of the abundance of the heart his mouth speaketh.”